kchrisucy/TauIDSFs/README.md

 ### Pt- & Eta-dependent jet -> tau fake rates
 The jet -> tau fake rates (FRs) are provided in the files [`data/JetToTauFakeRates_DeepTau2018v2p5_*.root`](data) calculated for DeepTau2018v2p5 using Run2 UL samples.
-These FRs should only be applied to tau candidates that pass the loosest wp of the Vsjet discriminator (VVVLooseDeepTau2017v2p5VSjet) and but the desired one.
+These FRs should only be applied to tau candidates that pass the loosest wp of the Vsjet discriminator (VVVLooseDeepTau2017v2p5VSjet) but failt the desired one.
 More information can be found in the corresponding talk given in the tauPOG-CQM subgroup meeting in which the method and the selections for this measurement are summarized ([here](https://indico.cern.ch/event/1315167/#35-jet-tau-fr-for-deeptau-v25)).